gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/3d-printing.rst

 3D Printing Design Guide
 ========================
 Here is a quick guide on designing 3D printed parts that we hope is helpful for teams who may be unfamiliar with 3D parts.

 The first consideration when designing 3D printed parts is print orientation.
 This refers to the side that contacts the print bed.
 Preferably, the part should have a flat bottom to maximize contact with the print bed.

-Maximizing contact with the print bed will make sure the part doesn’t delaminate or warp from the bed and increase print quality.
+.. tip::  Maximizing contact with the print bed will make sure the part doesn’t delaminate or warp from the bed and increase print quality.

 If it is impossible for the part to have a flat side to print on, a simple solution is to split the part into multiple parts along a plane.